Monday, December 5, 2011

 I hope you did your Mini #6, because it's due today!
 For this project, I chose photographer Mike Rosenthal.
 For those of you who are unfamiliar with his work, chances are you've already seen some of his work on America's Next Top Model.
 Recognize the picture on the right as Nicole Fox from cycle 13?
 Crazy, huh?

-as a professional photographer, he actually started out in the film business, and as one who is currently studying film and hoping to break into the business after graduation, this guy is right up my alley!
+The cool thing about Rosenthal is that he before he started work as a professional photographer, he actually started out in the film business, and as one who is currently studying film and hoping to break into the business after graduation, this guy is right up my alley!
 He studied cinematography [which for those of y'all who don't know, is basically all about light and camera angles] under Russell Carpenter, or the Director of Photography who worked on Titanic, 21, and Charlie's Angles.

 To check out more of Rosenthal's work, you can check out his website or if you're more interested in getting to know the man behind all the beautiful photographs, you can read his blog.